 Entertainment gives you a predictable pleasure… Art leads to transformation.

-Art is supposed to transforms us — here’s how:
+Art is supposed to transform:

-- It surprises us.
+- It surprises.

-- It wounds us.
+- It wounds.

-- It changes us.
+- It changes.

 Entertainment makes us feel good.
-It doesn’t surprise us.
-It meets our expectations.
-And that’s why we like it: it coddles us.
+It doesn’t surprise us; it meets our expectations.
+And that’s why we like entertainment: it coddles us.

 Art, on the other hand, transforms us.
-How does it do that?
-It beautifully wounds us — breaks our hearts, causes us to cry, and shows us our own inadequacies.
+How?
+It wounds us — breaks our hearts, causes us to cry, and reveals our own inadequacies.

-Are you creating predictable work that doesn’t surprise?
-That doesn’t wound?
-That ultimately doesn’t change anything?
+Are you creating predictable work that doesn’t surprise, that doesn’t wound, that doesn’t change anything?